LinkedEarth/RLeapFROGS/slides/chapter5_02_intro_github.md

 ### Discussions

 GitHub Discussions provide a more open-ended forum for community engagement.
-A discussion topic is an open space for conversations such as steering project directions, eliciting community feedback or offering notes on a new release.
+A discussion topic is an open space for conversations such as steering project directions, eliciting community feedback, or offering notes on a new release.

 [More on Discussions from GitHub](https://resources.github.com/devops/process/planning/discussions/)